 You can view and disconnect users from target devices through the User Status window.
 The user (U) is always visible; however, you can display either the target device name or eID number to which a user is connected.
-If no user is currently connected, both the User and Server Name fields are blank.
+If there is no user currently connected to a channel, the User and Server Name fields are blank.